pinguinpfleger/ASWX1-FW-MOD/README.md

 E.g. this works fine with an Octopi and SSH-connection like [PuTTy](https://www.putty.org/).
 To get your Firmware-File onto the octopi while using a Windows-mashine you can use [WinSCP](https://winscp.net/).

 Steps:
 - Make sure Artillery Sidewinder X1 is unplugged from the power supply.
 - Unplug USB Cable too.
-- Connect your linux box (or mac) with the printer USB-Port.
+- Connect your Linux box (or Mac) with the printer USB-Port.
-- Place firmware.hex and flash.sh in same directory and execute flash.sh.
+- Place firmware.hex and flash.sh on your Linux box (or Mac) and execute flash.sh.
 - Enter Path and filename e.g. `./ASWX1_Marlin_2.0.4.4_V1.hex`
-- You will see timeout errors thats normal.
+- You will see timeout errors - thats normal.
 - Plug USB Cable
 - Leave flash.sh running and unplug / plug USB Cable or hit the reset button until the flash.sh finishs.
 This could take several trys, no panic.

 ### Reset to factory defaults